 On top of everything, it has the only free campground in Zion, Lava Point Campground.

-I took the featured photo at one of my favorites spots of the Kolob Terrace when you enter the valley for the first time after driving uphill for 10-15km.
+I took the featured photo at one of my favorite spots of the Kolob Terrace when you enter the valley for the first time after driving uphill for 10-15km.

 The shooting was easy and uncomplicated.
 I did not need a tripod because it was early evening.
 And the light was not dynamic because thick clouds defused the sunlight.
 And I was not worried about the passing cars because you see the cars on the Kolob Terrace road every half hour or so.